MSc individual research project

 Projects will be partly assessed by poster presentation sessions.
 During the Poster Sessions you should be prepared to explain your project, and answer any questions, to members of the academic staff .
 The weighting of this presentation session (and/or interview) will be 15% of the overall project mark.

 - Please submit your FINAL electronic MSc poster as a PDF file by 16:00 (BST), Thursday 25 August 2022.

 - MSc Poster Submission Instructions via the app.

 - MSc poster template.
-Please use the Imperial College A1 landscape research poster template, Downloadable template and guidance.
+Please use the Imperial College A1 portrait research poster template, Downloadable template and guidance.

 Students will attend a mandatory presentations skills course.

 Mastering Presentations: Presenting your Research by Poster - Wednesday 8th June 2022, 13.00-14.30 via MS Teams.